syl20bnr/spacemacs-elpa-mirror/melpa/ssh-deploy-readme.txt

 For asynchronous transfers you need to setup ~/.netrc or key-based authorization or equivalent for automatic authentication.

-Example contents of ~/.netrc for FTP: machine myserver.com login myuser port ftp password mypassword
+Example contents of ~/.netrc for password-based interaction-free authentication: machine myserver.com login myuser port ftp password mypassword machine myserver2.com login myuser2 port ssh password mypassword2 machine myserver3.com login myuser3 port sftp password mypassword3

 Set permissions to this file to 700 with you as the owner.